tezball/forever-home/docs/user-stories/vet.md

 Veterinarians play a critical role in the Forever Home adoption process by verifying that pets are healthy, neutered/spayed, and properly vaccinated before they become available for adoption.
 Their professional sign-off gives adopters confidence in their new pet's health.

-Vets must be verified by platform administrators (license validation) before they can access pets or complete sign-offs, ensuring only licensed professionals perform verifications.
+Vets must be verified by rescue organizations before they can access pets or complete sign-offs.
+This ensures the rescue organization trusts the vet to perform health checks on their pets.

 ## Related Documentation

 - [Index](index.md) - Platform overview and all user types
 - [Foster Stories](foster.md) - Pet registration process (fosters bring pets to vets)
-- [Rescue Organization Stories](rescue-organization.md) - Workflow after vet sign-off
+- [Rescue Organization Stories](rescue-organization.md) - Workflow after vet sign-off and vet approval
-- [Admin Stories](admin.md) - Vet verification approval process
 - [Domain Model](../domain-model.md) - Entity definitions
 - [Pet Status](../pet-status.md) - Status lifecycle details
 - [UI Style Guide](../ui-style-guide.md) - Component specifications